Taça de Portugal de Rugby Feminino: History

 The Women's Portuguese Rugby Cup was created in 2004, following the rapid growth of women's rugby in Portugal at the start of the 21st century.
 With the first nationwide league created just four years earlier, there was a need for an annual cup competition that mimics the men's tournament, the Portuguese Rugby Cup.
 Its inaugural winner was Benfica who beat Agrária by 5–0.
 Agrária revenged that loss in the following year, defeating Benfica by 7–3.
 In the third year of competition, the two clubs met in the quarter-finals and Agrária beat them again.
 After knocking out Técnico in the semis, Agrária outpaced CDUP in the final by 22–0 on 14 April 2007, lifting their second trophy.
 The 2007-08 Final was a re-edition of the first two seasons, opposing Agrária against Benfica.
 Agrária eliminated CRAV and Agronomia, while Benfica beat RC Lousã and Técnico, in the quarter and semi-final, respectively.
 On 23 February 2008, on the Estádio Universitário de Lisboa, Benfica won 17–10, conquering their first trophy in 3 years.
 They retained it in 2008–09, after beating CDUP by 11–0 in the final.
 The sixth season was again disputed by the same two clubs who dominate the competition, Benfica and Agrária.
 After the first beat Técnico and the latter defeat CDUP in the semis, they met in Abrantes on 27 March 2010, with Benfica winning 22–0 in the fourth final between them.
 In 2010–11, the competition was expanded to Rugby sevens variant.
 On the standard format with 13 players, Benfica played their fourth consecutive final, after beating Agronomia in the semis by 51–0.
 They went against Técnico, who defeat Agrária by 20–10.
 At the Complexo Desportivo Caldas Rainha on 2 April 2011, Benfica won 21–5, extending their reign to five wins.
-The eight edition was for a fifth time, decided between Benfica and Agrária.
+The eighth edition was for a fifth time, decided between Benfica and Agrária.
 After eliminating Técnico, Benfica successfully defended their trophy on 18 February 2012, with a 27–0 win against Agrária.
 The streak of five consecutive wins was finally stopped in 2012–13, when Técnico beat them 14–10 on 19 March 2013.